TheIllusiveC4/Champions/docs/README.md

 In addition to the json files mentioned above, Champions has a general configuration file.
 Here, players can specify things like dimensional blacklists/whitelists for champion mobs, client color overrides for ranks, and values to use for stat growth for champions.

+## Game Stages

+Champions has support for Game Stages for staged champion mobs and staged rank tiers.
+More information about this can be found on the [GitHub Wiki](https://github.com/TheIllusiveC4/Champions/wiki/Game-Stages-Integration).